mbuczko/revolt/README.md

 Plugins love to delegate their job down to someone else, as all those bad guys do.
 In our cruel world these are _tasks_ who handle most of ungrateful work on behalf of Master Plugins.
 As an example: `watch` plugin observes changes in a filesytem and calls a `sass` task when *.scss file is altered.
-Sometimes, task _has_ to be explicitly configured to have plugin working, in other words task becomes a plugin's dependency and you will see a lot of cry and complain when such a dependency is not configured correctly.
+Sometimes, task _has_ to be explicitly configured to have plugin working, as it takes place for example in `figwheel` case which needs `cljs` task configured to run.

 Ok, but how to specify which plugins do we want to activate?
 This is where `clj` tool from Cognitect comes onto scene, but more on that a bit later...